thegrumpygator/GetDataProject/Codebook.md

 Tidy TestAndTrain Dataset
 ====
-_data.table_ named "testAndTrain" containing the combination of the test dataset and the training dataset
+_data.table_ named "testAndTrain" containing the combination of the test dataset and the training dataset.
+This dataset contains all measurements from the test dataset and the training dataset plus columns for the subject ID, the activity ID, and a descriptive activity name.

 Tidy Mean and Standard Deviation Subset Dataset
 ====
-_data.table_ named "dt.data" containing only the columns from the testAndTrain dataset
+_data.table_ named "dt.data" containing only the columns from the testAndTrain dataset.
+This dataset contains all the same rows as the above testAndTrain dataset but only the mean and standard deviation columns plus the key columns for the subject ID, activity ID, and activity name.

 Activity Labels
 ====